Motsocool/Irrigation_Station/README.md

 Issues/discoveries:
 - I have many sets of my 8 relays each being listed and I'm sure there is a way to compress the code.

--the timer function currently shuts off all relays at 6secs from the first relay activation (not an issue for my setup).
+- The timer function currently shuts off all relays at 6secs from the first relay activation (not an issue for my setup).

--http closes on OSerror when more then 4 of my 8 timer functions are applied to my code, whether or not they are being used.
+- Http closes on OSerror when more then 4 of my 8 timer functions are applied to my code, whether or not they are being used.

--Have to recycle Pico power when the code is interrupted in any way before you can reconnect to the server.
+- Have to recycle Pico power when the code is interrupted in any way before you can reconnect to the server.